ermoiz2102/Ecommerce_website/README.md

 Project Description: Ecommerce Application

 This project is a major Ecommerce application developed using Java, JavaFX, Swing, and SQL database.
 The application provides users with a platform to browse, purchase items, and manage their shopping cart.
-It includes features like user login, adding items to the cart and pur.
+It includes features like user login, adding items to the cart and purchase.
 The application's codebase is hosted on GitHub.

 Features
 User Authentication: Users can create an account or log in using their credentials.
 The application securely stores user passwords and handles user sessions.